mitranim/mitranim.github.io/templates/posts/anime.md

 * **Ergo Proxy**.
 Pretentious nonsense.
 * **Trigun**.
 Lots of senseless violence without style.
 * **Ninja Scroll**.
 Senseless darkness and violence without style.
-* **Bleach**: the anime is incomplete and ends on the crappiest arc, missing the coolest final arc.
-You have to read the manga.
+* **Bleach**: the anime is incomplete and ends before the coolest final arc.
+You have to read the manga to finish it.
 If the anime is ever finalized, this might rate as "neutral".
 * **Black Butler**.
 The anime horribly butchers the source material, which is mediocre to begin with.
 * **Ranma**.
 Unwatchable garbage.
 * **Mahou Sensei Negima**.
 Unwatchable.
 Could only handle a few episodes.